 Career Outlook and Salary Information for Land Surveyors

-According to the BLS, surveyors can expect slower-than-average job growth of two percent between 2014-2024.
-The BLS reported that the median annual salary for surveyors was $58,020 in May 2015.
+According to the BLS, surveyors can expect an increase as fast as the averge in job growth between 2018-2028.
+The BLS reported that the mean annual salary for surveyors was $66,440 in May 2018.

 Aspiring surveyors need to earn a bachelor's degree in the field and undergo a roughly 4-year long licensure process.
 Various certifications can also increase one's marketability.